wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robot-characterization/viewing-diagnostics.rst

 Voltage-Domain Diagnostics
 --------------------------

-The ``Voltage-Domain`` Diagnostics button plots velocity and acceleration versus voltage.
+The :guilabel:`Voltage-Domain` Diagnostics button plots velocity and acceleration versus voltage.
 Velocity is ploted for the quasistatic test, and acceleration is plotted for the dynamic test.
 For a typical drive characterization, the plots should resemble this (again, other mechanisms will be similar)

 .. image:: images/voltagedomainplots.png
    :alt: Voltage domain plots picture